axonivy-market/ups-connector/ups-connector-product/README_DE.md

 # UPS Konnektor

-The Axon Ivy [UPS connector](https://developer.ups.com/catalog) enables users to integrate UPS services seamlessly into any business process.

-This connector:

-- Empowers you with full access to the OpenAPI UPS API Catalog
-- Features everyday use cases such as tracking packages, obtain shipping rates, and validating addresses

-Explore the [API catalog](https://developer.ups.com/catalog) to identify which APIs align best with your business needs.

 Der Axon Ivy [UPS Konnektor](https://developer.ups.com/catalog) ermöglicht es Nutzern, UPS-Dienste problemlos in deinen Geschäftsprozess zu integrieren.

 Dieser Konnektor: